echowaves/obj2fs-hoc/README.md

 # obj2fs-hoc
-Higher-Order Component that adds ability for object to be stored on FileSytem by key as a JSON file, and later retrieved as Object of correct type.
+Higher-Order Component that adds ability for object to be stored on FileSystem by key as a JSON file, and later retrieved as Object of correct type.

 ## Usage